vidyasagar2405/langchain-streamlit-Automated-Resume-to-Portfolio-Generator/README.md

-# langchain-streamlit-Automated-Resume-to-Portfolio-Generator
+# Automated Resume to Portfolio Generator - using langchain and streamlit

-An AI-powered application that transforms a resume into a clean, professional, and responsive portfolio website using **LangChain** and **Streamlit**.
+An AI-powered application that transforms a resume pdf into a clean, professional, and responsive portfolio website using **LangChain** and **Streamlit**.

 This project demonstrates how Generative AI can automate real-world workflows by converting static resume data into a structured, deployable personal portfolio.